-In 1965, when Umeå University was ceremoniously inaugurated, its library had already existed for one year.
+In 1965, when the Umeå University inaguration ceremoniously was held, its library had already existed for one year.
 The first library director at UmUB was Paul Sjögren.
 There were immediate plans to set up a new library building on Campus.
-The constructions were initiated in spring 1967, and in 1968 the university library main building was finished and located in the heart of Campus.
-The circulation desk opened December 2 the same year, the Research Hall a few days later and the textbook reading room opened March 3, 1969.
+The constructions were initiated in the spring of 1967, and in 1968 the main building of the University Library, in the heart of campus, was finished.
+The circulation desk opened on 2 December the same year, the Research Hall a few days later and the textbook reading room opened 3 March, 1969.
 At the time the library building attracted attention for its interior and open access system.
 Since then several reconstructions and additions have been made to UmUB, the latest in 2006.
 A new building for the Medical Library was built in the autumn of 2002.

-Umeå University Library has received several donations over the years, e.g. those from Sigurd Curman and Olof Östergren, and has through Stiftelsen Seth M. Kempe minnesfond been able to receive parts of book collections belonging to e.g. Nils Ahnlund, Björn Collinder, Eli Heckscher and Gustaf Hellström.
-The Archives and Special Collections is housing the archive of the author Sara Lidman.
+Umeå University Library has received several donations over the years, for example those from Sigurd Curman and Olof Östergren, and through the Stiftelsen Seth M. Kempe minnesfond, has been able to receive parts of book collections belonging to Nils Ahnlund, Björn Collinder, Eli Heckscher and Gustaf Hellström.
+The library also houses the archive of author Sara Lidman.

 Everyone who copies or publishes a work for general distribution in Sweden is obliged by law to send one copy each to seven specific libraries.
-Umeå University Library is one of these libraries, this is an important part of the library collection development.
+Umeå University Library is one of these libraries, and this is an important part of the development of the library collection.
 The Law for Legal Deposits encompasses printed books, newspapers, brochures, maps, posters, postcards etc. Umeå University Library makes a selection of the material.